cl3225/CHAZ/README.md

 ### 4) Setting Up Python Environment

-1) Install Anaconda 3 or Python 2
+1) Install Anaconda or Python 2.
+The current code and instruction below is for py2.
+One can easily convert the code to py3 using '2to3'.
 2) Setting up virtual environment

 	2a.
 If [Anaconda Python Distribution](https://www.anaconda.com/) is Installed, run the following commands :